peter88213/nvhelp-en/source/export_menu.rst

    paragraphs.
 -  Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
+-  The first paragraph of each chapter is assigned the paragraph style *Chapter beginning* which is by default like the body text without indentiation.
+   By modifying this paragraph style you can give a special look to the beginnings ot the chapters, e.g. with initials.

 .. tip::
    If you prefer simple blank lines instead of the three-asterisks